Boud/intuit-blackjack/README.md

 - ~~Capable of supporting interaction patterns other than a command-line interface~~
 - ~~When playing against the computer a difficulty setting of easy/medium/hard can be selected~~

+**TODO**
+- Use Command Pattern to handle "user commands" from UI Clients (Stand,Hit...) to avoid calling specific methods from BlackJack
+- Use AOP for Logging / Tracing